Online Class FAQ

 Donna Ryan, the founder of Birth Boot Camp, teaches the classes with Sarah Clark, co-curriculum-writer and instructor trainer.
 Classes are laid out morning-talk-show style, and they are interesting and interactive.
 Donna and Sarah have known each other for many years, even before becoming childbirth educators.
 Their chemistry is obvious, as they have been told at instructor trainings, watching them teach is like watching a morning talk show.
 When they recently re-recorded the Birth Boot Camp classes, they decided to run with what already comes so naturally.

 Both Donna and Sarah are available to answer your questions.
 You will receive their business cards with your materials and will be able to email them directly.
 They consider themselves your childbirth educators and are here to answer your questions just as if you were in their live classes.

 Treating your online classes as you would a live class is the best bit of advice.
 Pick a class night, put it in your calendar, then do the homework (relaxation, Chow Charts, exercises, discussions with each other and/or care provider, etc.) during the week.
 Don’t try to cram the classes all at once, even if you are getting a late start.
 Space them out by at least a few days and work on the weekly assignments even if it’s not for an entire week.
 Be accountable to each other.
 Other useful tips can be found once you log on after registration.

 The first thing you will watch is the actual class.
 Periodically, you might stop the video and have a short discussion with one another.
 At some point during the class, you may pause the class video, scroll down to the birth video, and then come back to the class for more discussion.
-Also included are several links related to the topics discussed in that particular class.
 Each week also includes exercises, relaxation downloads, and a comfort measure to practice.
 The relaxation exercises are also written in the Field Manual so you can practice them together.